lyndon025/playtested/src/content/article/2023-10-12-this-future-mobile-game-is-now-out-for-pc-and-consoles-first--impressions-assassins-creed.md

 ---
-title: "This future mobile game is now out, for PC and consoles first | Impressions: Assassin's Creed Mirage"
+author: lyndonguitar
+category: Review
-description: "Assassin's Creed Mirage is a 'coming-of-age story,' for Basim starts as a street thief and grows into a Hidden One under the guidance of his mentor, Roshan.
+description: Assassin's Creed Mirage is a 'coming-of-age story,' for Basim starts as a street thief and grows into a Hidden One under the guidance of his mentor, Roshan.
 True to the series' tradition, the game features historical figures from the 9th-century Baghdad.
 The game does away with mythologies and magic, and features a more grounded tone this time around.
-The story is now much shorted this time, around just 1/4 of the length of the previous game."
+The story is now much shorted this time, around just 1/4 of the length of the previous game.
+featured: false
 pubDate: 2023-10-12
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "assassin's-creed-valhalla"]
+tags:
-featured: false
+- taptap
+- assassin's-creed-valhalla
-thumb: ""
+thumb: ''
+title: 'This future mobile game is now out, for PC and consoles first | Impressions:
+  Assassin''s Creed Mirage'
 ---

 Assassin's Creed Mirage is a "coming-of-age story," for Basim starts as a street thief and grows into a Hidden One under the guidance of his mentor, Roshan.
 True to the series' tradition, the game features historical figures from the 9th-century Baghdad.
 The game does away with mythologies and magic, and features a more grounded tone this time around.
 The story is now much shorted this time, around just 1/4 of the length of the previous game.